 Here are self-love acts you can do in five minutes

 1. Connect with nature

 Go outside and enjoy the sunlight and the fresh air.
-Take a deepbreath in through your nostrils.
-Feel the sensation of your lungs filling with air and exhale through your mouth while notice the calming effect on your body.
+Take a deep breath in through your nostrils.
+Feel the sensation of your lungs filling with air and exhale through your mouth while noticing the calming effect on your body.

 Write down your thoughts and feelings without judgment.
 Sometimes all you need is to release your thoughts and feelings and writing can help you with that.

 Pick up some self-love affirmations and read them aloud daily.
-The following are some example:
+The following are some examples: